-Target Pollution Sources Actual or potential illicit discharges maintenance facilities during the term of the Permit to provide staff assistance on the facility pollution prevention plan implementation.
+Target Pollution Sources Actual or potential illicit discharges Description The Department's Natural Resources Section will visit 50 maintenance facilities during the term of the Permit to provide staff assistance on the facility pollution prevention plan implementation.
 During the visits, an illicit discharge survey of the facility will be performed in conjunction with maintenance supervisors.

-Description The Department's NPDES Section will visit 50

-Measurable Goals NDPES staff to visit 10 of the Department's

-maintenance facilities during each year of the
+Measurable Goals Visit 10 Department maintenance facilities each year of the Permit and document outfalls screened for compliance with Part III C.i.(1).
+6.3.6

-Permit.

-6.3.6 Field Test Equipment Purchase (BMP 3.6)

-Target Pollution Sources Illicit discharges

-Description The Department will purchase additional field testing equipment to perform sampling of dry weather flows.

-Measurable Goals Year 1, the NPDES section will research and

-request funds for the purchase of additional field testing equipment to be used in dry weather screening.

-Years 2-5, new equipment will be purchased during Year 2 and used to sample suspected illicit discharges for the remainder of the Permit term.
+BMP Contact Natural Resources Section Target Audience N/A Target Pollution Sources Illicit discharges Description The Department will incorporate new technology, equipment, or mapping software to assist in identifying and eliminating illicit discharges Measurable Goals Year 1, the Environmental Division will research and request funds for the purchase of additional field testing equipment, technology, or mapping software to be used in dry weather screening.
+Years 2-5, new technology, equipment, or mapping software will be incorporated during Year 2 and used for the remainder of the Permit term.